karthik/ddd/02-data_documenting.md

 To share data, it needs to be documented.
 Documenting a dataset ensures others understand why the data was collected, what it was used for, and how to use it appropriately.

-(Should this go in the introduction?)

-In this paper we focus on tabular datasets, broadly defined as data that fit into a spreadsheed or table.
-We discuss how to handle small, medium, and large tabular data.
-We wil not specifically cover data sources such as raster, image, sound, or video.
-The principles covered will generalise to some extent, however.

 There is a balance that must be struck to provide the right amount of documentation with data.
 Too much, or not enough information can be unhelpful.
 A folder with dozens of data files and several papers written on the topic can be overwhelming; it is hard to know where to start.
 Equally, a lone `csv` file in a folder with no other information does not tell us what the data contains, or why it was collected.
 A good balance between the two is to provide a README file with the data that provides a human-friendly description of the data, and the variables.

 But there are other features to think about as well, such as the legal description of the use of the data - licenses, and whether the data and context can be made machine readable as well.